zama-ai/concrete-core/concrete-core/docs/general_concepts/memory_management.md

 ## Retrieving the container of a ciphertext

 As quickly touched upon in the previous section, it is possible for some ciphertexts (currently the ones with views variants) to retrieve the underlying container of an entity.
-The retrieval engines consume the input entity and return the container it used for storing data.
+Retrieval engines consume the input entity and return the container it used for storing data.

-The view API was not primarily created for Rust developers and one of its current shortcomings is the fact it's not easy to re-use an output `MutView` to be used as an immutable input `View` to a subsequent operation.
+The view API was not primarily created for Rust developers, so one of its current shortcomings is the fact that it is not easy to re-use an output `MutView` to be used as an immutable input `View` to a subsequent operation.
+However, It is possible to do that by using the retrieval engines.

-It is possible to do that by using the retrieval engines.
 The following example is taken from a docstring of `concrete-core` to see how to perform the `MutView` -> `View` transformation using the retrieval engine:

 ```rust
 use concrete_core::prelude::Variance;